basircodinggirl/Ploopy-Classic-to-Mini-Conversion-Mod/README.md

 5. What's with the decision to model X?
 A: File an issue and I'll try my best to answer them

+6: Which file should I use?
+A: If you want to print the thing, use the 3mf files.
+I recommend printing the ball holder and the wrist rest seperately.
+If you want to edit the model directly, use the Autodesk file.